 Fast and effective vasectomy treatment for peace of mind

-The first step is to book a consultation with one of our Urologists to determine whether the procedure is right for your needs.
+The first step is to book a consultation with a Urologist to determine whether the procedure is right for your needs.
 If you decide to go ahead with the procedure, a vasectomy generally takes around 20 minutes and you should be able to go home on the same day.

 Prices & payment